 • How long it will be retained for

 • The right of members to complain if they are unhappy with the club’s implementation of GDPR

 • Other specific personal privacy rights relevant under GDPR (as outlined in Personal Privacy Rights section)

-The GAA is currently obtaining legal advice on how the above requirements should be reflected on GAA Membership (and other) forms and will provide guidance to clubs in the coming weeks.
+The GAA has obtained legal advice on how the above requirements should be reflected on GAA Membership forms and a sample membership forms is available from the download section on this page.

 Ensure Personal Privacy Rights